Book now

 Your career roadmap in just one lunch hour

-Caroline Stuart, owner and founder of Sparrow Paraplanning, will guide this conversation with four brilliant guests: Ellie Welling paraplanning team leader at Succession Wealth, Joe Jacob, paraplanner at FLP, Peter Spence, advice and paraplanning team leader at Fintuity, and Sarah Purves, learning and development expert at Aegon.
+Caroline Stuart, owner and founder of Sparrow Paraplanning, hosted the conversation which featured four brilliant guests: Ellie Welling paraplanning team leader at Succession Wealth, Joe Jacob, paraplanner at FLP, Peter Spence, advice and paraplanning team leader at Fintuity, and Sarah Purves, learning and development expert at Aegon.

-Together, they’ll take you through a practical framework for career planning that goes beyond wishful thinking to create actionable next steps.
+Together, they explored a practical framework for career planning that goes beyond wishful thinking to create actionable next steps.

-What can you expect when you listen?
+What can you expect when you watch and listen?

-During this lunch-hour Assembly we’ll:
+During this Assembly we:

-What will you take away?
+What you will take away

-You’ll leave with a practical framework you can use immediately to plan your next career step, plus real-world insights from paraplanners who’ve successfully navigated their own career transitions at different stages.
+You’ll leave with a practical framework that you can use immediately to plan your next career step – plus real-world insights from paraplanners who’ve successfully navigated their own career transitions at different stages.

 This Assembly would not be possible without the generous support of Aegon.
 Thank you to the team at Aegon for supporting and for backing the development of paraplanners and paraplanning in the UK through their support of the Paraplanners’ Assembly.